 What is this notification?

-On April 5, 2019, the Springfield Water and Sewer Commission issued a Tier 2 Public Notification about an exceedance of the regulatory limit, also known as the Maximum Contaminant Level (MCL), for haloacetic acid 5 (HAA5).
-This public notification is based on sample results from March 2019.
+On July 8, 2019, the Springfield Water and Sewer Commission issued a Tier 2 Public Notification about an exceedance of the regulatory limit, also known as the Maximum Contaminant Level (MCL), for haloacetic acid 5 (HAA5).
+This public notification is based on sample results from June 2019, and follows two previous public notifications in April and January 2019.

 All customer addresses in Springfield and Ludlow will receive a copy of the public notification in their bills.